Anna-Hax/ModelArena/README.md

 # 🧠 ModelArena

 **ModelArena** is a decentralized hackathon platform designed to gamify the deployment and evaluation of machine learning models.
 Participants can stake tokens, submit models, and compete in time-bound hackathons.
-Investors can bet on submitted models based on real-time statistics.
 The platform combines smart contracts, Chainlink automation, a Django REST backend, and a React frontend for a seamless Web3 experience.

 ---